vladfaust/vladfaust.github.io/posts/2020-08-07-hello-world.md

 ----

 I think that's enough for an introductory post.
-Now you know a little bit more about yourself.
+Now you know a little bit more about yours truly.

 See you around,<br>
-Vlad.